Maximizing Your Fume Hood’s Lifespan: Four Essential Factors

 Placement

 The placement of the fume hood is very important to maximize its efficiency and lifespan.
 Always avoid placing fume hoods near doorways or exits.
 Placing a fume hood in a high-traffic walkway could result in bursts of air currents.
 This abrupt airflow may affect the ability of the hood to capture and exhaust vapors, fumes, and other contaminants.
 In addition, you should also avoid placing fume hoods near windows or air diffusers.
 As with foot traffic, these areas result in irregular air currents that may affect the performance of the hood and ultimately, its longevity.
-To ensure your lab as well as the equipment within it is optimized, it is important to have a well-designed work area.
+To ensure your lab and the equipment within it is optimized, it is important to have a well-designed work area.

 Baffles

 Baffles are adjustable partitions that create slotted openings.
 The baffles are located along the back of the hood and direct the air that is being exhausted out of the hood.
 The baffles work with the front sash to control airflow and optimize the efficiency of your fume hood.
 If the baffles are ever closed or blocked, the exhaust path is also blocked.
 It is important to familiarize yourself with the material you are working with to ensure that the baffles are adjusted properly.
-If you are unsure of how to properly adjust them, consult with a laboratory engineer to ensure that the fume hood baffles are set correctly and that the fume hood is functioning properly.
+If you are unsure how to properly adjust them, consult with a laboratory engineer to ensure that the fume hood baffles are set correctly and that the fume hood is functioning properly.
 Baffles are an essential part of the overall function of a fume hood.
 Proper adjustment of the baffles will ensure optimal performance and play a key role in how long your hood lasts.

 Proper Work Practices Within a Lab